-In our Must Do Neighborhood series, we take look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
+In our series of Must Do Things Around Greater Houston, we take look at Houston’s vast array of neighborhoods to bring you five fun, tasty, and enticing reasons you should give each a visit.
 This campus edition takes a closer look at the city’s hottest colleges and universities.

 Founded in 1927, the University of Houston is the third largest university in the state, with nearly 43,000 students, 280 degree programs, and 12 academic colleges.
 From exhilarating collegiate sports (go, Coogs!) to emerging arts and drama, there are plenty of reasons to check out this campus.